Fraagman/CIH-Dead_Pixel_9.6_SDG9/README.md

     *   Build the APK: `TrafficCity -> Build Android APK`.
     *   Install `CityWatchAR.apk` on an Android phone.

+    ❌ Missing 3D Files Detected

+The error Unexpected token '<' happens because the Unity Build is missing.
+The website is looking for the 3D City but finding nothing, so it crashes.

+You MUST do this to fix it:

+Open Unity.
+Look at the top menu bar.
+Click TrafficCity -> Build WebGL (For React).
+WAIT.
+It will take 2-4 minutes.
+Once the Unity log says "✅ WebGL Build Succeeded", go back to your browser and Refresh.
+Visual Check: Go to your folder: admin-dashboard/public.
+You should see a folder called unity-build.
+If that folder is empty, the website will never work.

+Please run the build now.

 ## 2. The Admin Dashboard (Web)
 *   **Folder:** `admin-dashboard/`
 *   **Purpose:** Runs in a web browser.
 Receives live data from the Field App and shows analytics.